SSWConsulting/SSW.Rules.Content/rules/conduct-a-test-please-internally-and-then-with-the-client/rule.md

 ![Figure: Do you want users to have good first impressions?](pic16-TestingDoYouWantThemT.gif)

-I﻿t's important to understand the [different types of tests](https://www.ssw.com.au/rules/the-different-types-of-test that you can perform)
+I﻿t's important to understand the [different types of tests](/the-different-types-of-test) that you can perform and choose appropriate types for the feature or application you're asked to test.

-* **Unit Testing:**     It validates the smallest testable parts of an application.
-Unit tests do not cover the UI layer.
-There is no industry standard 3rd party unit test tool, but NUnit and Visual Studio Team Test are recommended.
-* **White Box Testing:**     White box testing or structural testing is done knowing the internal code implementation and targeting specific aspects: for example security risks or a potential performance bottle neck.
-By looking at the implementation it helps to identify areas where the system could be flawed.
-Because the tests are designed to match the code, if the implementation changes, the tests will need to change.
-* **Black Box Testing:**     Black box testing or functional testing, unlike the White box testing, doesn't rely on the knowledge of the internal code structure.
-It relies on the software specifications and requirements.
-The tests use valid and invalid inputs and check that the output is correct.
-* **Integration Testing:**     Integration testing is performed when all the software components are put together.
-This testing should be done after each individual software component has passed unit testing.
-This type of testing highlights interface problems or misunderstanding of the software specifications where unit tests local to each component actually passed.
-Automated integration testing is essential and often run overnight due to the time it takes.
-* **User Acceptance Testing (UAT):**     UAT or Beta Testing occurs at the end of the software development cycle (this could be at the end of a Scrum Sprint where the software is potentially shippable).
-As its name points out the end users will test the software and check it meets their acceptance criteria.
-* **Security testing:**     Security testing is done to check that a system protects data and maintains confidentiality as intended.
-The concepts covered by Security testing can include: network mapping, vulnerability scanning, password cracking, confidentiality, integrity, authentication, authorization, availability, non-repudiation and virus scanning.
-* **Performance testing:**     Performance Testing is used to determine the responsiveness, the effectiveness of a system under a given workload.
-Qualitative attributes such as reliability, scalability and interoperability may also be evaluated.
-Performance testing is often done along with stress testing.
-* **Smoke testing:**     Smoke testing is done to ensure the system doesn't have any critical bugs that would make other types of testing unnecessary.
-This type of testing is generally performed on a new or fixed software.
-A Smoke test should cover essential parts of the application so it is said to be shallow and broad.

 ::: greybox

 **Does the "Test Please" principle apply to more than code?**
 Yes!
-A "Test Please", aka peer review highlights unseen errors, proposes new ideas for consideration or confirms the existing work as the best solution.
-A peer review can also effect cultural change amongst your development team as developers become more open to critiques of their work and comfortable with a 'continuous learning' environment.
+A "Test Please", aka peer review, highlights unseen errors, proposes new ideas for consideration or confirms the existing work as the best solution.
+A peer review can also effect cultural change amongst your development team as developers become more open to critiques of their work and get comfortable with a 'continuous learning' environment.
 A "Test Please" will also be applied to:
 * Brief proposals
 * Release plans
 * Estimates
 * Anything else being sent to a client
 * Anything else being sent to an employee of a sensitive nature
-* Anything being sent for public consumption - such as newsletters, print documents and or advertisements.
+* Anything being sent for public consumption, such as newsletters, print documents and advertisements.

 Always put "test please" in the email body so readers know they are expected to react quickly.